The Transition from Black Powder to Smokeless Powder: How It Changed Firearms Forever

 We remember and study the great gun innovators of the world — Samuel Colt, the Hiram Maxim, and John Browning, for example — but in reality, the innovations of these historical actors were further advanced by a great mass of people attempting to seek improvement.

 The 19th century began with smoothbore flintlock muskets and ended with the machine gun.
 It was an era that saw all three of the aforementioned actors push the envelope in a wave of development not seen before or since.
-But remove the rise of smokeless powder and their accomplishments are lessened and we do not arrive at the modern firearm as we know it.
+But remove the rise of smokeless powder and their accomplishments are lessened and we do not arrive at the world of modern firearm as we know it.

 Black powder: A Mainstay for the centuries